Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user clicks on the "Create New Note" option, and then clicks on the "Confirm" option.
+The user clicks on the "Create New Note" option.

 ## Primary Sequence